CurtisFenner/raw-photos/iso-jpeg.md

 Each header contains parameters and possibly table entries associated with that marker.
 The actual pixel data exists in the "entropy coded data" segment.

-Note that frame headers _might_ contain markers, but entropy-coded data uses *byte stuffing* (see below) to ensure that they do not contain markers.
+Note that frame headers _might_ contain marker values, but entropy-coded data uses *byte stuffing* (see below) to ensure that they do not contain marker values.

 ## SOF_n (SOF3, etc) (Start of Frame) Header (from B.2.2)